ibm-cloud-docs/key-protect/settings-network-policy.md

 {{site.data.keyword.keymanagementserviceshort}} actions in the UI will return an unauthorized error (HTTP status code 401).

-After creating a service instance, complete the following steps to create a network access policy:
+After creating a {{site.data.keyword.keymanagementserviceshort}} instance, complete the following steps to create a network access policy:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.